projectdiscovery/dnsprobe/README.md

 # License

-DnsProbe is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.
+DNSProbe is made with 🖤 by the [projectdiscovery](https://projectdiscovery.io) team.